Harry Jannotti: Early life

 Jannotti graduated from Northeast High School, and attended Temple University.
 Before running for office, he worked as chief deputy clerk to the City Council for several years.

 Political career

 City Council

 A protégé of Councilman George Schwartz, Jannotti was first recruited to run in 1969 for the Seventh District seat vacated by Joseph J. Hersch.
-He was elected successfully, and steadily gained power over the ensuing decade.
+He was elected successfully by defeating challengers such as Frank Talent, and steadily gained power over the ensuing decade.
 By the late 1970s, both Jannotti and Schwartz were at the height of their power.
-Schwartz had been elected Council President, while Jannotti was the Council's Majority Leader, Chairman of its Finance Committee, and Vice Chairman of its Rules and Appropriations Committee.
+Schwartz had been elected Council President, while Jannotti was the council's Majority Leader, Chairman of its Finance Committee, and Vice Chairman of its Rules and Appropriations Committee.
 Additionally, he was a member of the City Gas Commission and head the city's gift property program, through which abandoned homes were given to low-income people to renovate and live in.
 Jannotti had also been elected leader of the Democratic City Committee's 19th Ward, and ran his political operation out of a tavern he owned.